-My favourite example of this is if a child is bankrupt when their parents die.
+My favourite 2 examples of this is if a child is bankrupt or going through a divorce when their parents die.
 Say a family wants to leave their estate to their children.
-But their children are in debt and owe people money.
-If the house went directly to the kid, it would immediately be taken by creditors, losing the house completely.
+But their children are in debt and owe people money or they’re going through a nasty divorce and a partner is trying to take their assets.
+If the house went directly to the kid, it would immediately be taken by creditors or be split in the divorce settlement, losing the house completely.
 But if the house was instead left to a trust.
 Then the child could use the house without it ever being lost, even if they were bankrupt and owed people lots of money.

-There are 3 important people to a trust.
+There are 3 important people to a trust in Australia but most trusts in the world have something similar, they may just be called something else there.
 The Trustee.
 The Beneficiary and The Appointer.

 The Beneficiary or Beneficiaries is the person, entity or people who receive everything from the trust based on the terms written on the trust deed.
 They’re the people all the money and assets are being left to and benefit most from a trust.

 The Trustee is the person who manages the trust and owns all of the assets of the trust on behalf of the beneficiary.
 They temporarily manage and distribute all of the trusts money and assets until it is time to give them all to the beneficiary.
 They can do whatever they want with it in the meantime, so long as they don’t lose anything.
 If they do, they are personally liable for any losses of the trust.
 If they lose anything, they have to pay it back.